 During Learning Disability Work Week, taking place from 9 - 15 November, Mencap NI is shining a light on the valuable role of people with a learning disability in the workplace and the contribution they are making to the community throughout the ongoing pandemic.

 Many employers report that people with a learning disability are loyal, hardworking and dedicated employees.
-Their participation in the workplace helps to boost staff morale, champion inclusion and enhance diversity .
+Their participation in the workplace helps to boost staff morale, champion inclusion and enhance diversity Diversity means people from all different cultures and backgrounds. .

 Mencap NI supports people with a learning disability in a wide range of workplaces from supermarkets to hospitals.
 Many have been keyworkers throughout lockdown, the people that society has relied on to keep Northern Ireland moving through the most difficult of times.